luismayta/zsh-docker-compose-aliases/README.md

 2. Either open a new terminal to force zsh to load the new plugin, or run `antigen bundle luismayta/zsh-docker-compose-aliases` in a running zsh session.
 3. Enjoy!

+## Functions

+This method find one file in path docker-compose and execute the others args

+``bash
+  dc dev.yml run --rm web bash
+``

 ## License